arouyan/lakeFS/docs/reference/commands.md

 ### lakectl abuse

 **note:** This command is a lakeFS plumbing command.
-Don't use it unless you're really sure you know what you're doing.
+Don't use it unless you're really sure that you know what you're doing.
 {: .note .note-warning }

 Abuse a running lakeFS instance.
 See sub commands for more info.